-(b) Affidavit requirement

-(1) Plaintiff to file affidavit
+- (b) Affidavit requirement - (1) Plaintiff to file affidavit

-In any action or proceeding covered by this section, the court, before entering judgment for the plaintiff, shall require the plaintiff to file with the court an affidavit--
+In any action or proceeding covered by this section, the court, before entering judgment for the plaintiff, shall require the plaintiff to file with the court an affidavit-- represent a servicemember cannot locate the servicemember, actions by the attorney in the case shall not waive any defense of the servicemember or otherwise bind the servicemember.

-(A) stating whether or not the defendant is in military service and showing necessary facts to support the affidavit; or

-(B) if the plaintiff is unable to determine whether or not the defendant is in military service, stating that the plaintiff is unable to determine whether or not the defendant is in military service.
+- (A) stating whether or not the defendant is in military service and showing necessary facts to support the affidavit; or - (B) if the plaintiff is unable to determine whether or not the defendant is in military service, stating that the plaintiff is unable to determine whether or not the defendant is in military service. - (2) Appointment of attorney to represent defendant in military service